 - 4.1 Use of MSU IT resources is a privilege and not a right.
 A User's access to MSU IT resources may be limited, suspended, or terminated if that User violates this Policy.
-Alleged violations of this Policy will be addressed by the Deputy CIO of IT Services or his/her designee. - 4.2 Users who violate this Policy, other University policies, or external laws may also be subject to disciplinary action and/or other penalties.
+Alleged violations of this Policy will be addressed by the Chief Information Security Officer of IT or his/her designee. - 4.2 Users who violate this Policy, other University policies, or external laws may also be subject to disciplinary action and/or other penalties.
 Disciplinary action for violation of this Policy is handled through the University's normal student and employee disciplinary procedures. - 4.3 In addition to its own administrative review of possible violations of this Policy and other University policies, the University may be obligated to report certain uses of MSU IT resources to law enforcement agencies.
-(See e.g., Section 3.10.2.) - 4.4 If the Deputy CIO of IT Services determines that a User has violated this Policy and limits, suspends, or terminates the User's access to any MSU IT resources as a result, the User may appeal that decision to the Vice Provost and CIO of IT Services.
-If the User believes that his/her appeal has not been appropriately addressed by the Vice Provost and CIO of IT Services, he/she may seek further redress as follows: - 4.4.1 if an undergraduate student, through the Vice President for Student Affairs, or his/her designee; - 4.4.2 if a graduate or professional student, through the Dean of the Graduate School, or his/her designee; - 4.4.3 if a member of the faculty or academic staff, through the Associate Provost and Associate Vice President for Academic Human Resources, or his/her designee; - 4.4.4 if an employee covered by a collective bar-
+(See e.g., Section 3.10.2.) - 4.4 If the Chief Information Security Officer determines that a User has violated this Policy and limits, suspends, or terminates the User's access to any MSU IT resources as a result, the User may appeal that decision to the Vice President for Information Technology and CIO.
+If the User believes that his/her appeal has not been appropriately addressed by the Vice President for Information Technology and CIO, he/she may seek further redress as follows: - 4.4.1 if an undergraduate student, through the Vice President for Student Affairs, or his/her designee; - 4.4.2 if a graduate or professional student, through the Dean of the Graduate School, or his/her designee; - 4.4.3 if a member of the faculty or academic staff, through the Associate Provost and Associate Vice President for Academic Human Resources, or his/her designee;

-- gaining agreement, through the Director of Employee Relations, or his/her designee. - 4.5 Alleged violations of local rules will be handled by the local systems administrator, network administrator, or employee supervisor/unit manager, depending on the seriousness of the alleged violation.
-These individuals will inform and consult with the Deputy of IT Services or his/her designee regarding each alleged violation of a local rule and the appropriate consequences for any violation of a local rule.
-Users who object to the limitation, suspension, or termination of their access to any MSU IT resources as a consequence of their violation of a local rule may appeal to the Vice Provost and CIO of IT Services. - 4.6 The Vice Provost and CIO of IT Services may temporarily suspend or deny a User's access to MSU IT resources when he/she determines that such action is necessary to protect such resources, the University, or other Users from harm.
-In such cases, the Vice Provost and CIO of IT Services will promptly inform other University administrative offices, as appropriate, of the action.
-Local MSU IT resource administrators may suspend or deny a User's access to the local resources they administer for the same reasons without the prior review and approval of the Vice Provost and CIO of IT Services, provided that they immediately notify the Deputy of IT Services and the Vice Provost and CIO of IT Services of that action.
+- 4.4.4 if an employee covered by a collective bargaining agreement, through the Director of Employee Relations, or his/her designee. - 4.5 Alleged violations of local rules will be handled by the local systems administrator, network administrator, or employee supervisor/unit manager, depending on the seriousness of the alleged violation.
+These individuals will inform and consult with the Chief Information Security Officer or his/her designee regarding each alleged violation of a local rule and the appropriate consequences for any violation of a local rule.
+Users who object to the limitation, suspension, or termination of their access to any MSU IT resources as a consequence of their violation of a local rule may appeal to the Vice President for Information Technology and CIO. - 4.6 The Vice President for Information Technology and CIO may temporarily suspend or deny a User's access to MSU IT resources when he/she determines that such action is necessary to protect such resources, the University, or other Users from harm.
+In such cases, the Vice President for Information Technology and CIO will promptly inform other University administrative offices, as appropriate, of the action.
+Local MSU IT resource administrators may suspend or deny a User's access to the local resources they administer for the same reasons without the prior review and approval of the Vice President for Information Technology and CIO, provided that they immediately notify the Chief Information Security Officer and the Vice President for Information Technology and CIO of that action.